ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Method

 \subsection{Training Visual Navigation Policy}

-Utilizing generated photorealistic expert navigation datasets, we aim to train end-to-end visual navigation policies using imitation learning to improve robustness to the sim-to-real gap and dynamic obstacles.
-To focus on validating the effect of ReaDy-Go simulation on navigation performance, we use a relatively simple and lightweight architecture for the navigation policy, as described in Section~\ref{sec:architecture}.
-The RGB encoder receives three consecutive RGB frames to incorporate ego history and the movement of a dynamic obstacle for safe and efficient obstacle detouring.
-Three consecutive intermediate latent vectors from the RGB encoder are concatenated with the action history of the previous timestep ($v_{t-1}, w_{t-1}$) and relative goal positions in the robot local coordinate frame ($\Delta x_{t, r}, \Delta y_{t, r}$).
-The action history offers ego movement information, and the relative goal positions are used for goal navigation.
-The concatenated vector passes through shallow fully connected layers and outputs the action ($v_t$, $w_t$).
-The action outputs are supervised to match the expert actions from the dataset using mean squared error.
+Using generated photorealistic navigation datasets, we train end-to-end visual navigation policies using imitation learning to improve robustness to the sim-to-real gap and dynamic obstacles.
+To focus on validating the effect of ReaDy-Go simulation on navigation performance, we use a simple and lightweight architecture for the navigation policy, as described in Section~\ref{sec:architecture}.
+The RGB encoder receives three consecutive frames to incorporate ego history and the movement of a dynamic obstacle for safe and efficient obstacle detouring.
+Three consecutive latent vectors from the RGB encoder are concatenated with previous action ($v_{t-1}, w_{t-1}$) and relative goal positions in the robot local coordinate frame ($\Delta x_{t, r}, \Delta y_{t, r}$).
+The previous action provides ego movement information, and the relative goal positions are used for goal navigation.
+The concatenated vector passes through shallow fully connected layers and outputs the action ($v_t$, $w_t$), which is supervised to match the expert action using mean squared error.